 - members of visiting forces and certain international institutions

-- members of religious communities e.g. monks and nuns
+- members of religious communities such as monks and nuns

 - members of international organisations with headquarters in the UK, and their non-British spouses